redis/docs/content/develop/connect/insight/rdi-connector.md

 - **Upload from file** - Upload YAML pipeline files from your local computer.
 - **Create new pipeline** - Use Redis Insight's built-in editors to create new pipelines either from scratch or using one of the built-in templates.

-Each of these will be described in more detail in subsequent sections.
+Each of these menu options will be described in more detail in subsequent sections.

 There are also equivalent buttons at the top of the editor pane for the first two of these functions.